 As an employer, once you’ve hired the right employees your work isn’t over.
 Just because a candidate becomes an employee, it doesn’t mean they will stay.

 It’s harder than ever to attract talent, so don’t let your hard work go to waste.
-As you look to increase employee retention in 2023, these 5 tips can prompt workers to stay.
+As you look to increase employee retention in 2024, these 5 tips can prompt workers to stay.

 To ensure your pay scales reflect reasonable ranges without over- or under-valuing what a position is worth, do your research.
 If you operate in a hot regional market, pay close attention to local salaries listed for similar roles.
 If you operate countrywide, consider what the same positions go for in different states, but be sure to adjust for cost of living in your area.
-Look online, drive around to see if signs are posted, even check the newspaper.
+Look online, drive around to see if signs are posted, and even check the newspaper.
 Wherever jobs are advertised, that’s where you want to look.

 2. Create defined growth paths.
 While every role has a unique trajectory, those filling a role want to know there’s the potential for them to “go somewhere”—whether that means staying in the same position and taking on more responsibility, advancing to a managerial position in the same department, transitioning into a new role in a new department, or creating new processes for those who come after.